prplecake/gof/README.md

 - Pleroma

-gof is for "go feediverse", "go fediverse", "go fedi", or really whatever you want. gof is a port of [feediverse][feediverse] written in Go.
+gof is for "go feediverse", "go fediverse", "go fedi", or really whatever you want. gof started as a port of [feediverse][feediverse], written in Go.

 gof supports multiple feeds and multiple accounts.